College Football Analyst

 After his stellar college career, Ingoglia played in the NFL with the Buffalo Bills and Washington Redskins.
 He also played in NFL Europe with the Frankfurt Galaxy where he won the World Bowl in 1999, scoring the winning touchdown in the third quarter.

-In addition to working at ESPN, Ingoglia is nearly a 20-year veteran of the Orlando Police Department where he currently serves as a senior detective in the robbery unit.
+In addition to working at ESPN, Ingoglia spent more than 20 years with the Orlando Police Department where in October of 2020, he retired as a senior robbery detective.
+In August of 2022, Ingoglia returned to the Orlando Police Department, accepting an investigator position within the cold-case unit investigating unsolved homicides.
 He resides in the same city, with his wife and two daughters.